 Did you know a baby echidna is called a puggle?
 Or that adult echidnas make ‘snuffling’ noises when they hunt for food?
 There’s a lot to like about the Short-beaked Echidna, one of Australia’s most widespread native mammals.

 This waddling, well-camouflaged mammal is a very peculiar creature.
 Echidnas and Platypuses are monotremes – the only mammals in the world that lay eggs.
-There are four species of echidna and they’re all found in Papua New Guinea (PNG), while only the short-beaked echidna is also found in Australia.
+While the Short-beaked Echidna is widespread in Australia, Long-beaked Echidnas are no longer present, but both long and short-beaked can still be found in Papua New Guinea.

 Their snouts are rigid and strong, allowing them to break open logs and termite mounds.
 Echidnas then slurp up ants and other insects with their sticky, saliva-covered tongue, which can be 17cm long!

-Echidnas may be shy and infrequently seen, but they’re found across most of Australia.
-They hold the title of Australia's most widespread native mammal.
+Echidnas may be shy and infrequently seen, but they’re found across most of Australia and hold the title of Australia's most widespread native mammal.